gabibdods/FirForge/README.md

 ### Description

-- FirForge is a real-time Signal Processing and Repeating System built on Xilinx FPGA technology.
-This project combines low-level digital design with configurable software control to process analog or digital signals in real time.
+- FirForge is a real-time Signal Processing and Repeating System built on Xilinx FPGA technology
+- This project combines low-level digital design with configurable software control to process analog or digital signals in real time
-- Developed in VHDL using Xilinx Vivado, the system captures incoming signals, applies FIR filtering and thresholding logic, and retransmits the output via DAC or digital interfaces.
-The goal is to deliver high-throughput and low-latency signal handling in a structured embedded systems environment.
+- Developed in VHDL using Xilinx Vivado, the system captures incoming signals, applies FIR filtering and thresholding logic, and retransmits the output via DAC or digital interfaces
+- The goal is to deliver high-throughput and low-latency signal handling in a structured embedded systems environment

 ---

 ## NOTICE

-- Please read through this `README.md` to better understand the project's source code and setup instructions.
+- Please read through this `README.md` to better understand the project's source code and setup instructions
-- Also, make sure to review the contents of the `License/` directory.
+- Also, make sure to review the contents of the `License/` directory
 - Your attention to these details is appreciated — enjoy exploring the project!

 ---

 ## Problem Statement

-- Achieving real-time performance in signal processing is often limited by microcontroller throughput and general-purpose CPU bottlenecks.
+- Achieving real-time performance in signal processing is often limited by microcontroller throughput and general-purpose CPU bottlenecks
-- This project was inspired by my first experience with FPGA development using Xilinx Vivado in a Digital System Design Lab.
-It aims to explore FPGA-based solutions for low-latency, real-time signal acquisition and processing.
+- This project was inspired by my first experience with FPGA development using Xilinx Vivado in a Digital System Design Lab
+- It aims to explore FPGA-based solutions for low-latency, real-time signal acquisition and processing

 ---